prose/prose/CONTRIBUTING.md

 Note that you should not commit this file to a remote repo or along with a pull request.

-- If you have python handy, from the project root run `python -m SimpleHTTPServer` to start a server and run the site locally.
+Finally, If you have python handy, from the project root run `python -m SimpleHTTPServer` to start a server and run the site locally.
 By default prose will be set up on [http://localhost:8000](http://localhost:8000).